AkademiaProgramowania/AussieOGame/README.md

 The backend of a clone of the OGame.
 Instead of humans in space, there are platypuses in Australia.

 # Important before running app
-1. Before running go to application.yml and set URL, username and password needed for the SQl database connection or set enviroment variables
+1. See TEMPLATE.yml for instructions on how to set environment variables

 # Plans for future
 1. Make a more complicated resource system and expand trade between players.
 Colonies would have, for example,